re0labs/reCEPTION-guard/README.md

 #### [Website](https://reception.re-labs.io/) | [Pitchdeck](https://drive.google.com/file/d/1EzFJzVdejq8URAUaYuzT9ZngMDU1ovjZ/view?usp=sharing) | [Demo Video]()

+# AI Hook Guard

 AI Hook Guard is a hybrid security system for Solidity hooks that detects vulnerabilities, scores risk, and suggests fixes before deployment, while also offering Solidity guard modules like access control, reentrancy protection, and delta validation to help developers build safer smart contracts.

-# AI Hook Guard
+This repository includes an **offline-capable version** for evaluation.
+The judge does **not** need an OpenAI API key to run the core demo.

+---

+## Offline Evaluation Version

+This project can run in **offline mode**, which means:

+- no OpenAI API key is required
+- the Python analyzer still detects vulnerabilities
+- risk scoring still works
+- recommendations and patch suggestions still work
+- the explanation layer falls back to a built-in local summary

+This allows the project to be tested directly from the repository without external API credentials.

+---

+## Project Overview

 AI Hook Guard is a hybrid smart contract security project with:

-- a Python analyzer for detecting risky hook patterns before deployment
+- a **Python analyzer** for detecting risky hook patterns before deployment
-- a Solidity security framework for building safer Uniswap-style hooks
+- a **Solidity security framework** for building safer hook-based contracts
-- Foundry tests demonstrating vulnerable and protected behaviors
+- **Foundry tests** demonstrating vulnerable and protected behaviors

+---

 ## Features